reactive/data-client/docs/rest/guides/optimistic-updates.md

 1. Server timing
 1. Response timing

-Rest Hooks is able to automatically handling the network timings, aka request and response timing.
+Reactive Data Client is able to automatically handling the network timings, aka request and response timing.
 Typically this is sufficient, as servers tend to process requests received first before others.
 However, in case persist order varies from request order in the server this could cause another race condition.